Would you like more information about the program?

 Our mission is to increase access to clinical opportunities for pre-health students.
 That’s why we have priced our program significantly less than traditional medical assistant programs.

 The CapYear Academy program is $1,995 and includes all the learning materials, study guides, practice exams and the optional clinical externship.
-Even the cost of the CCMA exam is included.
+Even the cost of the CCMA or AMCA exam is included.

 We have 0% interest payment plans and tuition grants with partner organizations and schools.